OlivierSohn/hamazed/README.md

 # Command line options

-Every game made with [imj-game](/imj-game) inherits from these command line options:
+Every game made with [imj-game](/imj-game) inherits from the same command line options.

+The description of client-specific options are prefixed by [Client]:

 ```shell
 > stack exec -- imj-game-hamazed-exe -h